Samuel-Roach/ergast-py/README.md

 ## Credits

 This library would not be possible without the freely available [Ergast](http://ergast.com/mrd/) API.
 For full information about the API and it's responsible use, please refer to their website.
+[Poetry](https://python-poetry.org/) was used for package building and releasing.